How long does it take to become flexible with yoga?

 Yoga styles for best Flexibility

 Yoga can be extremely specific when you need some specific results you ask for.
 Yoga can be extremely choosy and a diversified field to choose the right one for yourself.
-As we are only concerned about becoming flexible with yoga, there are certain poses that give you the focused action plan for your flexibility.
+As we are only concerned about becoming flexible with yoga, there are certain poses that give you a focused action plan for your flexibility.

 With so much to choose from, as a beginner, you should always start with a basic pose and work towards the more oriented ones.
 This helps you opening up your body, muscles, and joints to accommodate all the stress that one has to put on them to bring about the required flexibility.